kartva/kartva/README.md

 - (Relevant) classes:
   - Graduate Programming Languages.
 Assignments include proving the correctness of a compiler against a reference interpreter and proving type soundness of the simply-typed lambda calculus in Coq / Rocq.
 The course is based on books from the [Software Foundations](https://softwarefoundations.cis.upenn.edu/) series.
   - Graduate Theoretical Computer Science Toolkit.
 Topics include convex analysis and optimization, spectral methods, concentration inequalities, and discrete Fourier analysis.

   - Graduate Hardware Security.
 Projects include:
     - Hacking the ZBT WE526 (WE1626) router.
     - Writing a Trusted Execution Environment for the [FemtoRV Risc-V CPU](https://github.com/BrunoLevy/learn-fpga/tree/master) in Verilog.
     - Using a Chipwhisperer Nano for side-channel attacks.
   - Graduate Software Engineering for Robots.
 Assignments include working with ROS2 and MoveIt.
 I presented the [HAMSTER 🐹: Hierarchical Action Models for Open-World Robot Manipulation](https://hamster-robot.github.io/) paper.
+[Slides here.](https://github.com/user-attachments/files/19881266/CS.59300SER.Paper.Presentation.pdf)

   - Compilers with Tiark Rompf (of Scala fame).
 Assignments include lots of compilers written in Scala for a Scala-like language to x86.

 #### Fall 2024